- Miss L J V Rutherford (Head of Religious Studies)

 We have created a Lower School curriculum which introduces students to key ideas found in the six major world faiths, as well as introducing philosophical and ethical issues.
 We encourage students to learn about and learn from religion and encourage critical thinking and reflection.
+We study both religious and non-religious worldviews and focus on the interaction between religion, culture and identity.
 Pupils of all faiths and none are challenged to engage with the most fundamental and difficult questions raised by religion, culture, morality and spirituality.

-Since September 2016 we have been following the AQA Religious Studies course with a focus on Christianity, Philosophy of Religion and Ethics.
+Since September 2016 we have been following the AQA Religious Studies A level course with a focus on Christianity, Philosophy of Religion and Ethics.

 Stretch & Challenge